Meowcat285/MazeGuides/mazeguides-mkdocs/docs/Guides/guides/mods-install.markdown

 Now you need to put the `.pak` file into your mods folder.

-{: .important }
+!!! tip
     DO NOT PUT ANYTHING ELSE IN THE MODS FOLDER: NO folders.
 NO `.json` files.
 NO zip/rar files.
 ONLY `.pak` files.

 Just drag the .pak file into your mods folder, so it looks like this: